 Research studies often start in labs and are tested on animals, but what works well in the lab and on animals doesn't always work well on people.
 Clinical trials are research studies that are safe and effective for people.
 These trials are conducted in a series of phases that build upon each other.
 Earlier phases find out if treatment is safe, if it works, or what its side effects are.
 Later phases test whether a treatment is better than what is already available.

 In general, the earlier phases of a clinical trial, the fewer people involved in testing.
-The most trustworthy scientific evidence comes later when there are hundreds of thousands of people.
+The most trustworthy scientific evidence comes later when there are hundreds or thousands of people.
 Some studies—case studies—are as small as one person.
-News stories about those peoples success are interesting and exciting, but they don’t tell us much about the treatment and how it works in most people.
+News stories about those people's success are interesting and exciting, but they don’t tell us much about the treatment and how it works in most people.

 Many studies are observational, looking for a link between a behavior and an outcome.
 For example, think about a study where people who drank red wine were less likely to die from heart disease.
 No one knows if the benefit came from the wine or something else the wine drinkers had in common.
 The only way to know for sure would be to conduct a randomized, controlled study where two groups of people were treated the same except for the one factor being studied.